nathanleclaire/plexctl/README.md

 # plexctl

-A command-line interface for interacting with Perplexity AI.
+A no-frills, Go-based CLI for the Perplexity API.

 ## Installation